Viking Wolf: Plot

-Thale reverts to human form.
-Realising her crime, Thale decides to leave town on a night bus.
-While onboard, the full moon transforms her into a werewolf.
+On board the bus, the full moon transforms Thale into a werewolf.
 She attacks the other passengers and the bus crashes.
 Liv is first on the scene and survivors tell her a wolf attacked them.
 It left before Liv arrived but she finds her daughter's torn clothes and jewellery.
 William appears and tells Liv that the dead wolf’s DNA was partly human.
 Liv concludes her daughter has become a werewolf.

 Thale returns home as a werewolf and lunges at Jenny.
 However, the two recognize each other and Thale hesitates.
 Their step-father stumbles into the scene and fights Thale off with a lamp before getting into his van with Jenny and racing to the town center with Thale in pursuit.
 Badly injured, Arthur crashes the van near a crowded pub.
 The crowd approaches to help just as Thale appears.

-She goes on a murder spree.
+Thale goes on a murder spree.
 Jenny catches up and signs to Thale that she'll look after her as Liv and William arrive.
 He shoots Thale with a tranquilizer dart.
 Liv grabs Jenny and the three run into a store.
 As they struggle to keep Thale out Lars arrives in his RV, careening through the storefront in an attempt to hit her.
 All the adults are injured and an unharmed Thale enters the store, killing Lars and attacking Liv.
 Liv fends her off with the cast and orders the injured William to shoot Thale with another tranquilizer dart.
 Seeing William incapacitated, Jenny stabs the dart into Thale's side, ending the attack.

 While Thale is sedated in a vet clinic, Liv loads a silver bullet into her gun.
 Her composure breaks and she looks away as she places the mouth of the barrel against Thale's furred neck.
 Later she arrives home and places the silver bullet next to a photo of Thale on her nightstand leaving it ambiguous if she killed her or released her body far from civilization.